 - Has artificial ingredients, including sweeteners

 Soylent was originally pioneered by Rob Rhinehart.
 Conceptually, it’s based on the idea that one can make nutrition simple, cost-effective and comprehensive.

 In practice, Soylent is a vegan meal replacement drink that asks “What if you never had to worry about food again?” and has become a successful Silicon Valley business that manufactures an “all-you-need” nutritional shake.

 The mission of Soylent is to expand access to quality nutrition through food system innovation.
 Unfortunately, the company fails miserably in the “quality nutrition” department, as you’ll learn in a moment.

 Soylent offers its meal replacement drink in liquid or powdered form.
 Plus, Soylent is available in three different flavors and a caffeinated version:

-The powder comes either in resealable pouches and contains five 400-calorie servings or in a tub that includes twelve 400-calorie servings.
-For traveling by plane, the powder would be my first choice as I could not bring liquids in my carry-on luggage.
+The powder comes in either resealable pouches and contains five 400-calorie servings, or in a tub that includes a dozen 400-calorie servings.
+For traveling by plane, the powder would be my first choice as you can’t bring liquids in your carry-on luggage.

 Soylent is not:

-Super Fuel contains both oats and brown rice as its primary source of protein.
-To bump up the calories and to increase the amount of protein it contains, you have to add two tablespoons of olive or avocado oil, before mixing it with water.
+Super Fuel uses a combination of oats and brown rice as its primary source of protein.
+To bump up the calories and to increase the amount of protein it contains, you have to add two tablespoons of olive or avocado oil before mixing it with water.